-This course explores the history of America from its colonial beginnings through the beginning of the twentieth century.
+This course explores the history of America from its colonial beginnings through the beginning of the twenty-first century.

-HI303 Influential Christians in History
+HI303 Influential Christians in History I

 This course analyzes the history of unsung Christian heroes who have contributed to the fabric of the world through their dedication to the calling of their Christian heritage.